project-fifo/docs/snarl/configuration.md

 ### snarl-admin config set `key` `value`
 Sets a global config value please see the followign sections for valid settings.

-### defaults.users.inital_group
+### defaults.users.inital_role
-If this is set every user created gets placed into the group given.
-The value must be the UUID of the group.
+If this is set every user created gets placed into the role given.
+The value must be the UUID of the role.

 ### defaults.users.inital_org
 If this is set every user created gets placed into the organisation given.
 The value must be the UUID of the organisation.